 - 1.13 Frequently Asked Questions (FAQs)

-Parts of Computer system and its functions
+Parts of a Computer System and Their Functions

 Central Processing Unit (CPU) – The Brain of the Computer